univention/univention-corporate-server/doc/manual/monitoring/monitoring.rst

    * - Alert
      - Description

-   * - ``UNIVENTION_PING``
-     - Tests the availability of the monitored UCS system with the command :command:`ping`.
-By default an error status is attained if the response time exceeds 50 ms or 100 ms or package losses of 20% or 40% occur.

    * - ``UNIVENTION_DISK_ROOT`` and ``UNIVENTION_DISK_ROOT_WARNING``
      - Monitors how full the :file:`/` partition is.
 An error status is raised if the remaining free space falls below 25% or 10% by default.